 Blinking against the bright light of day, we merrily waved goodbye to Ponzo the Dragon, leaving him to stand guard over his cave as we headed back down the trail.

-An adult ticket for 2015 is 18 CHF.
+An adult ticket for St. Beatus Caves for 2015 is 18 CHF.

 Dogs are allowed in the cave for an additional 10 CHF.

-The cave is generally open from March through October, daily from 0930 to 1700.
-The cave museum on site is open daily from 1130 to 1730.
+The cave is generally open from March through October, daily from 9:30 am to 5 pm.
+The cave museum on site is open daily from 11:30 am to 5:30 pm.

 We recommend visiting St. Beatus in the spring when meltwater makes the water features at the cave particularly stunning.